bachhalaryan/Backtesting-Engine/analysis/documentation.md

 **Returns:**

--   `pd.DataFrame`: A DataFrame containing the historical data, indexed by 'Date', with columns like 'Open', 'High', 'Low', 'Close', 'Volume'.
+-   `pd.DataFrame`: A DataFrame containing the historical data, indexed by 'Date', with uppercase columns: 'Open', 'High', 'Low', 'Close', 'Volume'.
 Returns `None` if data cannot be retrieved.

 **Usage Example:**